bcdfgi/Wordle/README.md

-# 🎮 Wordle Game – Full Stack MERN App
+# 🎮 Wordle Game – Full Stack

 A full-stack, responsive Wordle-inspired word guessing game built with the **MERN** stack.
 This project features secure authentication, persistent game state, and a dynamic difficulty system.